vikramlearning/blazorbootstrap/docs/docs/components/pagination.md

 # Pagination

-Documentation and examples for showing pagination to indicate a series of related content exists across multiple pages.
+Use BlazorBootstrap's pagination component to indicate a series of related content exists across multiple pages.

 ## Parameters